 Depth Inhomogeneity: The mixing process in a pixel that observes a region with inhomogeneous depth results in superimposed signals and leads to wrong distance values ("flying pixels"), e.g. at object boundaries (see Fig. 3, right).

-Motion Artifacts: The four phase images A_i are acquired subsequently, thus sensor or object motion leads to erroneous distance values at object boundaries (see Fig. 3, right).
+Motion Artifacts: The four phase images $A_i$ are acquired successively, thus camera or object motion leads to erroneous distance values at object boundaries (see Fig. 3, right).